InfoHow to navigate the website.

-LinksAll links are bold in this color and will change color to blue on hover.
+LinksAll links are shown in bold (Example) and will change to blue underlined on hover (Example).

 - Smartphones.
 On smartphones, the site opens to a mobile version but it is best to view the site as a website using the landscape mode.

 - Tablets.
 The site opens as a website.
 Resize as needed for better viewing.

 - Desktops/laptops.
 When reading articles on a PC, use Ctrl and + or - keys to resize the screen to making reading easier.
 On a Mac, use the zoom controls.

 - Using the new Microsoft Edge Chromium browser.

 - Open the TKDTutor website.

 - Click on the dots on the top right of the browser and choose 'Apps' and then choose 'Install this site as an app.'